-(b) Violating any livestock waste control law rule, regulation, permit, license, or permit or license condition or limitation.
+(b) Violating any livestock waste control law, rule, regulation, permit, license, or permit or license condition or limitation.

-(3) Any person who knowingly and willfully violates any other provision of the Environmental Protection Act or the Integrated Solid Waste Management Act or any rule or regulation adopted and promulgated pursuant to such acts shall be quilty of a Class III misdemeanor.
+(3) Any person who knowingly and willfully violates any other provision of the Environmental Protection $Act{\perp} \circ r$ the Integrated Solid Waste Management Act, or the Livestock Waste Management Act or any rule or regulation adopted and promulgated pursuant to such acts shall be guilty of a Class III misdemeanor.

 (4) Each violation under this section shall be actionable.
 In case of a continuing violation, each day shall constitute a separate offense.
 Any person who knowingly and willfully violates this section shall be subject to personal liability under this section.
 In assessing the amount of any fine, the court shall consider the degree and extent of the violation, the size of the operation, and any economic benefit derived from noncompliance.
+Sec.
+26. Section 81-1508.02, Reissue Revised Statutes of Nebraska,